MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Description**

 Attackers use tools that implement various protocols (SMB, Kerberos, NTLM) in non-standard ways.
 While this type of network traffic is generally accepted by Windows without warnings, ATA is able to recognize potential malicious intent.
-The behavior is indicative of techniques such as Over-Pass-the-Hash and brute force, as well as exploits used by advanced ransomware for example, WannaCry.
+The behavior is indicative of techniques such as Over-Pass-the-Hash and brute force, as well as exploits used by advanced ransomware, for example, WannaCry.

 **Investigation**

-First, identify the protocol which is unusual – from the Suspicious activity time line,  click on the suspicious activity to get to its details page; the protocol appears above the arrow: Kerberos or NTLM.
+First, identify the protocol that is unusual – from the Suspicious activity time line,  click on the suspicious activity to get to its details page; the protocol appears above the arrow: Kerberos or NTLM.

 - **Kerberos**: This will often be triggered if a hacking tool such as Mimikatz has been used, potentially performing an Overpass-the-Hash attack.
 Check if the source computer is running an application that implements its own Kerberos stack, not in accordance with the Kerberos RFC.
 If that is the case, it is a benign true positive and you can **Close** the alert.
 If the alert keeps being triggered, and it is still the case, you can **Suppress** the alert.

-- **NTLM**: Could be either WannaCry or tools such as Metasploit, Medusa and Hydra.
+- **NTLM**: Could be either WannaCry or tools such as Metasploit, Medusa, and Hydra.

-To determine whether this is a WannaCry attack, perform the following:
+To determine whether this is a WannaCry attack, perform the following steps:

-1. Check if the source computer is running an attack tool such as Metasploit, Medusa or Hydra.
+1. Check if the source computer is running an attack tool such as Metasploit, Medusa, or Hydra.

 2. If no attack tools are found, check if the source computer is running an application that implements its own NTLM or SMB stack.